Stoby241/ScaleShooter/README.md

 # ScaleShooter

-This is a project Idea of Tim how somhow never started working on it.
+This is a project Idea of Tim who somhow never started working on it.